bobphill/assessment-backend/README.md

 When adding a dependency to the `pipfile`, make sure to rerun `./scripts/run-local`, or run `docker-compose build`, or Docker will not properly pull in the new dep.

+### Notes

+I added the dependency for jsonschema for validation.
+There are 3 main routes:
+ - POST `/batch/body` with raw JSON as the request body
+ - GET `/batch/object/{object_id}` with the object ID as the last component of the path
+ - GET `/batch/object_list` with query parameters `key` and `value` The last choice is a bit controversial.
+It is an easy, obvious one for debugging and quick implementation, but query parameters are exposed.
+A POST (or perhaps a PUT - people can argue both ways) would be a better choice, because the input parameters could be in the request body, where HTTPS protects them from casual viewing.

+There are remnants of things I've tried and decided against doing, whether for time constraints or other reasons.
+There are no doubt failures in corner-cases  that better (any) unit testing would turn up.